 Why are these vehicles being targeted?

-Well, low emission vehicles and hybrid vehicles are the most common vehicle type among catalytic converter thieves because the converters on these cars contain more precious metals inside than other makes and models.
+Well, low emission vehicles and hybrid cars are the most common vehicle type among catalytic converter thieves because the converters on these cars contain more precious metals inside than other makes and models.
 Trucks and SUVs are likely to be targeted because their catalytic converters are easier for a thief to access.

-How can I protect my vehicle from catalytic converter theft?
+How to prevent catalytic converter theft?

 There are a few simple steps you can do to protect your car from a catalytic converter thief: